 Transformers: The Last Knight was the fifth of Michael Bay’s films based on the Transformers toy line and the animated tv series Transformers (1984-7).
 The film series began with Transformers (2007) and was followed by Transformers: Revenge of the Fallen (2009), Transformers: Dark of the Moon (2011) and Transformers: Age of Extinction (2014).
 These have become massively successful, having earned over four billion dollars at the box-office around the world between them.
-Bay announced that this will be his last Transformers film, although one should note that he also said the same two films ago and at the same time as The Last Knight comes out has also signed on as producer of the spinoff Bumblebee (2018).
+Bay announced that this will be his last Transformers film, although one should note that he also said the same two films ago.
+These were followed by Bumblebee (2018) and Transformers: Rise of the Beasts (2023) where Bay stepped back to a producer position.